clipos/toolkit/doc/setup.rst

       without issue.

-3. Both your hardware and your kernel must support **KVM** (through Intel VT-x/VT-d or AMD-V/AMD-Vi technologies) to run CLIP OS virtual machine images.
+3. Both your hardware and your kernel must support **KVM** (through Intel VT-x or AMD-V technologies) to run CLIP OS virtual machine images.

 4. **Super-user privileges** are required on punctual occasions through the use of the ``sudo`` utility.